redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 **Nesting of Components and Pages**

-By default, redwood will nest the components and pages in a directory named as per the `model`.
-For example:
+By default, redwood will nest the components and pages in a directory named as per the model.
+For example (where `post` is the model):
 `yarn rw g scaffold post`
 will output the following files, with the components and pages nested in a `Post` directory: